 - Compliance: Will the client need to take extra measures to comply with regulations such as the EU’s General Data Protection Regulation (GDPR) or the California Consumer Privacy Act regarding data collection and privacy?

-- User-friendliness: Think through how the client will integrate the solution into current operations.
+- User-friendliness: Consider how the client will integrate the solution into current operations.
 Will it enhance their team’s ability to work – or slow them down?

 Focus on Data Analysis Outcomes